muratk5n/thirdwave/en/README.md

 ---

-Russian, a Slavic language, is of course in the Indo-European family.
+Russian is in the Indo-European family

 ---